Murdoch confidante in court over hacking scandal

-LONDON (Reuters) - Rebekah Brooks, a trusted confidante of Rupert Murdoch and friend to a succession of British prime ministers, made a preliminary appearance in a London court on Wednesday, accused of hindering a police investigation into phone hacking and corruption by staff at his British tabloids.
+LONDON (Reuters) - Rebekah Brooks, a trusted confidante of Rupert Murdoch and friend to a succession of British prime ministers, appears in a London court on Wednesday accused of hindering a police investigation into phone hacking and corruption by staff at his British tabloids.

-A large crowd of photographers and reporters greeted the arrival at court of the 44-year-old, a former editor of two of Britain’s top-selling newspapers.
+Huge media interest is guaranteed for the first appearance in the dock of the 44-year-old, a former editor of two of Britain’s top-selling newspapers who counts the upper echelons of the British establishment and senior politicians in her network of friends.

+Those include Prime Minister David Cameron whose close relationship with Brooks and other figures in Murdoch’s media empire will come under the microscope when he appears before a public inquiry into press ethics on Thursday.

 Brooks is charged with concealing material from detectives carrying out a major inquiry into alleged criminal activities at News International, the British newspaper arm of Murdoch’s News Corp where she was chief executive until last year.

-Police say she was involved in the removal of boxes of archive records from its London headquarters, concealing material from detectives, and hiding documents, computers and other electronic equipment.
+Police say she schemed to remove boxes of archive records from its London headquarters, concealing material from detectives, and hiding documents, computers and other electronic equipment.

-Brooks, her racehorse trainer husband Charlie, her secretary and three other staff from News International face charges of conspiracy to pervert the course of justice.
+Brooks, her racehorse trainer husband Charlie, her secretary and three other staff from News International are due to appear at London’s Westminster Magistrates Court on Wednesday to face charges of conspiracy to pervert the course of justice.

-Wearing a blue skirt suit and a green scarf and clutching a black handbag, she sat in the dock at Westminster Magistrates Court between her husband and her personal assistant Cheryl Carter.

-Brooks spoke only to confirm her address and date of birth before being granted bail.
-The cases of all the defendants were sent to Southwark Crown Court where the next hearing will be on June 22.

-Instantly recognizable for her mane of flame-red hair, Brooks and her husband have already denied the charges and claimed she was being made a scapegoat.
+Instantly recognizable for her mane of flame-red hair, she and her husband have already vigorously denied the charges and claimed she was being made a scapegoat.
 If found guilty, they face a probable jail term.

 The charges the group face are the first brought by detectives since they reopened an investigation in January 2011 into claims journalists at Murdoch’s News of the World tabloid illegally accessed voicemails on mobile phones.